Maqyne/N315/jungleCookFinal/README.md

 The site is styled based on the provided prototype.

-I regret taht with this application I wasn't able to bring to full fruition.
-I tried to bring the home page to life despite lacking the time to fully realize the site.
+I regret that with this application I wasn't able to bring to full fruition.

+Despite not being able to, I did attempt to work on the final to the best of my ability.

+I managed to build the home page with styling and full responsiveness. (although I didn't manage to make the drop down menu work in that time).